Citrrus/facebook-ios-sdk/sample/Hackbook/ReadMe.txt

 Using the Sample
 Install the Facebook iOS SDK.
-Save this sample file in the <iOS SDK>/sample directory.
-Launch the Accessory project using Xcode.

-To run in the simulator, set the Active SDK to Simulator.
-To run on a device, set the Active SDK to the appropriate Device setting.
-When launched, touch the entire row to make the accessory view appear checked, touch again to uncheck it.
-Then touch the actual accessory to the right to check and uncheck it as well.
+Launch the Hackbook project using Xcode from the <iOS SDK>/sample/Hackbook directory.

 Packaging List
-GettingStartedAppDelegate.{h/m} -
+HackbookAppDelegate.{h/m} -
 The app delegate class used for managing the application's window and navigation controller.

 RootViewController.{h/m} -